Public Safety Canada's Social Media Protocol

-- contain spam or links to malicious websites.
+- contain spam or links to malicious websites; and

 Links to Other Websites

-Links to websites not under the control of the Government of Canada are provided solely for user convenience.
-The Government of Canada is not responsible for the information found through these links, nor does it mean we necessarily endorse the sites or their content.
+Our social media accounts may post or display links or ads for websites not under the Government of Canada's control.
+These links are provided solely for user convenience.
+The Government of Canada is not responsible for the information found through these links, nor does it mean we endorse the sites or their content.

 General Enquiries and Media Requests

-Media requests should be directed to our Media Relations team.
+Please direct media requests to our Media Relations team.

-If you have any questions regarding any of our social media accounts or our social media protocol, please contact our social media team.
+If you have any questions regarding our social media accounts and protocol, please contact us at Social.email@example.com

 - Date modified: